 The Post University Department of Intercollegiate Athletics competes in the National Collegiate Athletic Association (NCAA) at the Division II level.
-The University is also a member of the Central Atlantic Collegiate Conference (CACC) and the Eastern College Athletic Conference (ECAC).
-Competition within the CACC and the ECAC occurs within New England Mid-Atlantic states.
+The University is also a member of the Central Atlantic Collegiate Conference (CACC).
+Competition within the CACC and occurs within New England Mid-Atlantic states.
 The Post Eagles compete in the Collegiate Sprint Football League against Army, Navy, Princeton, Penn, Cornell, Franklin Pierce, Chestnut Hill and Mansfield University.
 Post will also compete against Caldwell University, beginning in 2017.
 Post University also has a Cheerleading Team.
-Additionally, Main Campus students are welcome to join the Equestrian teams by participating in Hunt Seat, Western and Dressage.